casey/just/README.md

   @just --choose
 ```

-### Invoking Justfiles in Other Directories
+### Invoking `justfile`s in Other Directories

 If the first argument passed to `just` contains a `/`, then the following occurs:

 1. The argument is split at the last `/`.

-2. The part before the last `/` is treated as a directory. `just` will start its search for the justfile there, instead of in the current directory.
+2. The part before the last `/` is treated as a directory. `just` will start its search for the `justfile` there, instead of in the current directory.

 3. The part after the last slash is treated as a normal argument, or ignored if it is empty.

-This may seem a little strange, but it's useful if you wish to run a command in a justfile that is in a subdirectory.
+This may seem a little strange, but it's useful if you wish to run a command in a `justfile` that is in a subdirectory.

-For example, if you are in a directory which contains a subdirectory named `foo`, which contains a justfile with the recipe `build`, which is also the default recipe, the following are all equivalent:
+For example, if you are in a directory which contains a subdirectory named `foo`, which contains a `justfile` with the recipe `build`, which is also the default recipe, the following are all equivalent:

 ```sh
 $ (cd foo && just build)